rubenandrebarreiro/2d-fractals-mandelbrot-julia/README.md

 ```

 ## After the instalation
-You can run the application, by open the file:
+You can run the application, by open the following file presented in the _root_ folder of this repository:
 ```
 2d-fractals-mandelbrot-julia.html
 ```